 There is a wide range of options available to people who are interested in slowing aging and maintaining a youthful appearance.
-A new one has been added, as a startup based in San Francisco now provides blood of young people for anti-aging purposes.
+A startup based in San Francisco now provides the blood of young people for anti-aging purposes.

 Years ago, the idea of giving an older person the blood of a younger one to make the former feel youthful again would have been one for the fantasy world, a Sci-Fi concept.
 Things have changed greatly as this is now possible in the real world.

 Interested persons can now have their dose of young blood to enjoy “eternal youth.”

 Ambrosia Medical, a startup founded by Stanford Medical graduate Jesse Karmazin, offers older people a chance to have their veins filled with the blood of young individuals.
 The hope is that this treatment will help to promote the kind of good health synonymous with youth.

 This is not exactly another case of pure quackery that people witness from to time.
 The treatment has the approval of the U.S. Food and Drug Administration, something the agency typical grants only after clinical research.

 Blood transfusion is a standard treatment procedure.
 Regulators are aware of its benefits, so Ambrosia didn’t need to carry out any clinical trial to prove potential usefulness.
 It has the freedom to offer it to the public as an off-label treatment.

 The San Francisco-based startup did carry out a trial, which people had to pay to take part in, to prove the efficacy of young blood transfusions for anti-aging purposes.
 It was the first of its kind.